 Prepare for Market Launch

-SMEs will receive extensive support, training, mentorship and facilitating access to risk finance as the project is further polished into a marketable product.
+SMEs will receive extensive business acceleration support, including training, coaching and facilitating access to risk finance as the project is further polished into a marketable product.

 Additional support and networking opportunities will be provided by Enterprise Europe Network (EEN).